-- Make the necessary arrangements for the ownership right or utilisation rights of the site that will be used to construct the generation facilities.
-These rights should be obtained from third parties or the treasury by way of acquisition or expropriation, depending on the ownership of the land. - Apply to TE?A? to execute system connection and system utilisation agreements. - Obtain a positive environmental impact assessment (EIA) from the Ministry of Environment and Urban Planning, or a decision by the Ministry that an EIA is not required in the circumstances. - Obtain a construction licence from the Ministry of Environment and Urban Planning. - Obtain a construction licence from the relevant municipality. - Obtain a zoning plan from the relevant municipality. - Obtain a workplace opening and operation licence from the relevant municipality. - Once facilities are built, obtain final approval from the MENR (and TE?A?, if applicable).
+- Making the necessary arrangements for the ownership right or utilisation rights of the site that will be used to construct the generation facilities.
+These rights must be obtained from third parties or the treasury by way of acquisition or expropriation, depending on the ownership of the land. - Applying to the Turkish Electricity Transmission Company (TE?A?) to execute system connection and system utilisation agreements. - Obtaining a positive environmental impact assessment (EIA) from the Ministry of Environment and Urban Planning, or a decision by the Ministry that an EIA is not required in the circumstances. - Obtaining a construction permit. - Obtaining approval for the development plans.

-Preliminary licence applicants are asked to provide a letter of guarantee in proportion to the type and size of the plant they seek to develop.
+Pre-licence applicants are asked to provide a letter of guarantee in proportion to the type and size of the plant they seek to develop.
 The letter of guarantee is kept by the EMRA and cashed if the applicant cannot fulfil the procedural obligations required during the preliminary generation licence process.
-Furthermore, they should also comply with the minimum capital requirements set forth under the Licensing Regulation.
-Preliminary licence applicants must submit their articles of association to the EMRA during their application for the pre-licence in order to prove that the company's minimum capital has been raised to 5% of the total investment cost projected by the EMRA for the generation facility.
+Furthermore, they should also comply with the minimum capital requirements set forth under the Licence Regulation.
+Pre-licence applicants must submit their articles of association to the EMRA during their application for the pre-licence in order to prove that the company's minimum capital has been raised to 5% of the total investment cost projected by the EMRA for the generation facility.
 This threshold is 1% for the construction of a nuclear energy based generation facility.
+Direct or indirect changes in shareholding structure and/or share transfers (or similar acts) are forbidden within the pre-licence period.
+The EMRA may cancel a pre-licence is such an action occurs.